top of page

 • Higher upfront cost

-• Needs silicone bases or sleeves for grip and noise reduction as well as delaying those dings and dents.
+• Needs silicone bases or sleeves for grip and noise reduction, as well as delaying those dings and dents.

 How to Choose Baby Feeding Products That Last

 When choosing feeding products, think beyond the newborn phase.
+Ask yourself:

 • Will this still work when my baby becomes a toddler?